 The Flat Belly Fix is one of a series of highly problematic Spark Health Media offerings.
-By our definition, it is not only a scam but a disturbing examples of how Internet marketers are trying to wrest money from unsuspecting consumers.
-They claim to rid you of ALL of your belly fat in 30 days.
-The story is similar to most other scam stories: a ex-cop comes up with yet another weight-loss program to “help his crippled wife”.
+By our definition, it is not only a scam but a disturbing examples of how Internet marketers steal money from unsuspecting consumers.
+They claim to rid you of ALL of your belly fat in 30 days, when even liposuction can’t accomplish this feat.
+This scam’s story is similar to most other scam stories: a ex-cop comes up with yet another weight-loss program to “help his crippled wife”.
 Unlike many other questionable scams, the “creator” of this program may actually exist.
-There is a website called Alpha Nation that may be connected to this weight loss program.
+Also, there is a website called Alpha Nation that may be connected to this weight loss program.

-There are two things about Flat Belly Fix that cause us concern.
+There are two things about Flat Belly Fix that cause our greatest concerns.
 First, it resorts to a marketing strategy in which it enlists an army of “marketing affiliates” who create the fake review websites that use terms like “scam” “does it work” and “review” to rope in unsuspecting consumers who think they are actually getting objective information.
 Instead, they are getting fake info for which the affiliates will receive very lucrative commissions through Clickbank.
 And guess who is paying for those commissions?

 This posting at Clickbank is telling affiliate marketers that they will pay out $40.82 from every consumer who purchases this plan.
 Given that they only charge $37 for people who sign up, this confirms that they use upselling to squeeze more money from the unsuspecting consumers.
 This is a red-flashing light that a scam is afoot.